 More information and samples of her work can be found on her webpage at www.colleenwinter.ca.

 Lori is a freelance writer, poet, blogger and novelist.
 She works as a Civil Engineering Designer during the day and slams her thoughts into her laptop at night, writing fiction full of emotion and magic.
 She’s a lover of books, sports and birdwatching, and a hater of slithering reptiles and beady-eyed rodents.

 She has been published in several anthologies, most recently Chicken Soup for the Soul: Christmas in Canada and The Writing Spiral.
-She is currently working on two young adult novels, Pushing Skinny, which received a Judge’s Honorable Mention in the 2012 Muskoka Novel Marathon, and The Summer of Pretending, now in its seventh round of edits.
+She is currently working on four young adult novels, in which two have received Judge’s Honorable Mention in the Muskoka Novel Marathon.
 Also, she shamefully has ten other novels nestled deep within her desk drawers, waiting patiently to emerge from crappy first drafts.
 Obviously, she hates the editing process.

 Webmaster and Membership – Sue Reynolds